grimoire/mmdetection-to-tensorrt/README.md

 # MMDet to TensorRT

+## News

+OpenMMLab has release [MMDeploy](https://github.com/open-mmlab/mmdeploy) which support more inference engine and repos.
+PRs and advices are welcome !

+## Introduction

 This project aims to convert the mmdetection model to TensorRT model end2end.
 Focus on object detection for now.
 Mask support is **experiment**.